Adult Vaccines Available at Local Pharmacies

 *Medicare members with Part D (pharmacy) and Part B (medical) benefits with EmblemHealth.
 Please note: Medicare members with Part D (pharmacy) benefits with EmblemHealth, but no Part B (medical) benefits, cannot get the flu vaccine at a network pharmacy.
 Those members should contact their Part B carrier for coverage of the flu vaccine.

 You must continue to pay your Medicare Part B premium.

 **Medicaid and Child Health Plus members under the age of 19 must see their doctor to get a free flu vaccine and are not covered for a free flu vaccine at any other location.

 To find a nearby location that participates in the EmblemHealth vaccine program:

-In addition to administering the flu vaccine, some pharmacies are able to provide other vaccinations recommended for older adults.
+In addition to the flu vaccine, some pharmacies are able to provide other vaccinations recommended for older adults.

 Pneumococcal (pneumonia) vaccine: Protects against pneumonia and other types of infections caused by the most common strains of a bacterium called Streptococcus pneumoniae.
 The pneumococcal vaccine is recommended for all adults over 65 years old, and for adults younger than 65 years who have certain chronic health conditions.